 The Dining Hall will be preparing and providing all meals again this year.
-More details on the menu and meal service will be finalized closer to the opening of camp as conditions change.
+More details on the menu and meal service will be finalized closer to the opening of camp.
 Current plans include cafeteria style breakfast and dinner in the dining hall and a grab/go lunch to be taken out.
 During sit down meals, each unit is expected to provide waiters to assist with cleanup of the designated eating areas.
 The kitchen requires that certain rules must be observed.
 Please pay close attention to the Dining Hall Steward's instructions throughout your stay at camp.
 If for any reason Scouts are not able to make any meal times it is mandatory that the Camp Director be notified.

-Cub Scout Day & Family Camp Meal Times: Breakfast: 8:00am Lunch: 11:30am Dinner: 6:00pm Cub Scout Resident Camp Meal Times: Breakfast: 8:00am Lunch: 12:00pm Dinner: 6:00pm
+Cub Scout Day & Family Camp Meal Times: Breakfast: 8:00am Lunch: 11:45am Dinner: 6:00pm Cub Scout Resident Camp Meal Times: Breakfast: 8:00 am Lunch: 12:00 pm Dinner: 6:00 pm